GeXiaoguo/pulumi-s3-static-web/readme-consuming-pulumi-output.md

     }

 ### Enable CORS
-Since our S3 index.html file and the API Gateway endpoint are from different domains, making API calls from index.html is subject to CORS.
-Basically, browser inspects all api requets it receives from the webpages and if the call is subject to CORS control.
+Since our S3 index.html file and the API Gateway endpoint are from different domains, making API calls from index.html to our API endpoint is subject to CORS control.
+The browser will inspect all api requets it receives from the webpages and check if the call is subject to CORS control.
 The exact process is documented [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-cors.html).
-If the api call does subject to CORS, the our API Gateway needs to support CORS and since our API Gateway is setup just being a proxy, the responsibility of supporting CORS is passed to our lambda.
+If the api call does subject to CORS control, then the our API Gateway needs to support CORS.
+And since our API Gateway is setup only being a proxy, the responsibility of supporting CORS is passed to our lambda.

-Adding the following headers to the responses that the lambda returns enables CORS support
+Adding the following headers to the responses that the lambda returns enables CORS

     { "Access-Control-Allow-Origin", "*" },
     { "Access-Control-Allow-Headers", "Content-Type"},